 Buck Mountain Fire Tower

-The trail spans a distance of 1.2 miles in one direction, featuring an elevation gain of 500 feet.
-It's situated at 484 South Sabattis Circle Road, which is located approximately eight miles north of of Long Lake, accessible from NYS Route 30.
-As of September 2023, the trail officially opened to public access.
+The Buck Mountain Fire Tower Trail is a scenic 1.2-mile hike (2.4 miles round-trip) with an elevation gain of 500 feet.
+Located at 484 South Sabattis Circle Road, about eight miles north of Long Lake off NYS Route 30, this trail officially opened to the public in September 2023.

 Distance 2.4 miles round-trip